genesiscommunitysuccess/docs/docs/03_server/09_inter-process-messages/03_type-safe-messages.md

 ]
 ```

-All error/warnings are represented as implementations of the GenesisError interface.
+All errors and warnings are represented as implementations of the GenesisError interface.
 This is defined as follows:

 ```kotlin
 interface GenesisError {